-14.2 CATEGORIES OF PART-TIME FACULTY 87
+13.2 CATEGORIES OF PART-TIME FACULTY 105

 Part-time faculty may teach advanced courses, if qualified.
-Decisions about course assignments will be made by the A divisional dean or dean of the business school in consultation with the disciplinary Faculty when scheduling in spring of the following year.
-When there is a pool of part-time faculty members from which the divisional dean or dean of the business school and the disciplinary Faculty must choose, they will make judgments based on the following criteria: qualifications, teaching evaluations, and length of service to the College.
+Decisions about course assignments will be made by the A dean in consultation with the disciplinary Faculty when scheduling in spring of the following year.
+When there is a pool of part-time faculty members from which the dean and the disciplinary Faculty must choose, they will make judgments based on the following criteria: qualifications, teaching evaluations, and length of service to the College.
 Qualified administrators and Norbertines will normally take precedence over other part-time faculty except where someone has significant seniority.